HurricanKai/HurricanKai/README.md

 I know JS/React/Svelte but prefer being a backend developer :smile:

-I believe performance & efficency should be part of any toolkit and I try to build anything with performance out of the box.
+Performance & efficency should be part of any toolkit and I try to build anything with performance out of the box.

 Used to work professionally, now Student @ [KIT](https://kit.edu)